-We asked you to vote for your favorite genealogy books, and the results are in!
-After three weeks of voting, Family Tree Magazine readers have collaborated on this Goodreads list of the best genealogy titles.
-Here are the top 10 best genealogy books to consider gifting your favorite family historian.
+Back in 2017, we asked you to vote for your favorite genealogy books, and the results are in!
+After three weeks of voting, Family Tree Magazine readers collaborated on this Goodreads list of the best genealogy titles.
+Here are the top 10 best genealogy books to consider reading or gifting to your favorite family historian.

 1. The Family Tree Guide to DNA Testing and Genetic Genealogy by Blaine T. Bettinger

-This comprehensive guide from The Genetic Genealogist Blaine T. Bettinger is quickly becoming the golden standard for genetic genealogy.
+This comprehensive guide from The Genetic Genealogist Blaine T. Bettinger quickly became the golden standard for genetic genealogy.
 Bettinger walks you through the basics of DNA testing strategy, including how the various tests work and what you can do with your results.
 The book also boasts a helpful glossary of genetic genealogy terms.
 An updated, second edition was published in 2019.

 2. Evidence Explained: Citing History Sources from Artifacts to Cyberspace by Elizabeth Shown Mills

 This entry should come as no surprise to our readers, who have been using Mills’ book (now in its third edition) for decades.
 This tome (clocking in at more than 800 pages) details how to cite and analyze a variety of sources, from dusty family Bibles to digitized census records.

 3. Genetic Genealogy in Practice by Blaine T. Bettinger and Debbie Parker Wayne